 Have you ever interviewed for a National Football League (NFL) team?
 What do you think they will ask you?

-“Tell me about yourself?”
-“Why do you want to be an NFL player?”
+“Tell me about yourself," or, “Why do you want to be an NFL player?”

 But do these questions work?
 Do they tell the interviewer anything meaningful about a candidate?
 Unfortunately, the answer is no.

 Outside of the NFL, some organizations have experimented with “brainteaser” questions (e.g., “Why are manholes round?”).
 These questions try to take the candidate out of their comfort zone.
 Psychological research, however, has found that these questions do not measure any meaningful or job-relevant skills and abilities.
 Furthermore, job applicants might even be turned off to the company if the questions are perceived to be irrelevant and distressful.
-Despite being one of the early adopters of the “brainteaser” interview questions, Laszlo Bock, former VP of People Operations at Google, terminated the whole practice and stated that “brainteasers are a complete waste of time… they primarily serve to make the interviewer feel smart.”
+Despite being one of the early adopters of the “brainteaser” interview questions, Laszlo Bock, former vice president of people operations at Google, terminated the whole practice and stated that “brainteasers are a complete waste of time … they primarily serve to make the interviewer feel smart.”